Bunkai9448/digipet_PSP/README.md

        SHA256: ae16195736eb15ba9b2b93f1af31a55401097bc8dff2edf22f304cf4abc69fbc
 ````

--Althought the patch has been tested for the entire game without any problem, it's provided "as is", use it at
+- Althought the patch has been tested for the entire game without any problem, it's provided "as is", use it at
 your own responsability.